akamai/terraform-provider-akamai/docs/data-sources/property_rules_template.md

     * `value` - The value of the variable passed as a string.
 * `variable_definition_file` - (Optional) The absolute path to the file containing variable definitions and defaults.
 This file follows the syntax used in the [Property Manager CLI](https://github.com/akamai/cli-property-manager).
 This argument is required if you set `variable_values_file` and conflicts with `variables`.
 * `variable_values_file` - (Optional) The absolute path to the file containing variable values.
 This file follows the syntax used in the Property Manager CLI.
 This argument is required if you set `variable_definition_file` and conflicts with `variables`.
-* `variable_values_file` - (Optional) The absolute path to the file containing variable values.
-This file follows the syntax used in Property Manager CLI.
-This argument is required if you set `variable_definition_file` and conflicts with `variables`.

 ## Attributes reference